 To fix this error, you must check and properly format the numeric values as “Number.”

 - Lookup Value not in First column of table array.
 As per rule lookup value must be in the first (leftmost) column of a table_array argument of the VLOOKUP function.
 If lookup value is not present in the first column of a table_array, then VLOOKUP generates #NA error.

 To fix this error, you must arrange your columns correctly and then select your table_array in VLOOKUP function.

 - In case of Approximate Match typeIn case of approximate match type (TRUE), your VLOOKUP function generates #NA error if your lookup value is smaller than the smallest value available in the first column of table_array.

 VLOOKUP #VALUE error

-Generally, if you enter wrong data type in the formula in Excel then formula generates #Value error.
-But in case of VLOOKUP function, there are following three reasons that should look into.
+Generally, if you enter wrong data type in the formula in Excel, then formula generates #Value error.
+But in the case of VLOOKUP function, there are following three reasons that should look into.

 =VLOOKUP(lookup_value, '[workbook name]sheet name'!table_array, col_index_num, FALSE)

-Either you reduce the character length of lookup value to the maximum limit of 255 characters in VLOOKUP function or you should use INDEX, MATCH formula instead of VLOOKUP function in the following pattern;
+Either you can reduce the character length of the lookup value to the maximum limit of 255 characters in the VLOOKUP function or you should use INDEX, MATCH formula instead of the VLOOKUP function in the following pattern;

 =INDEX (returing_range,MATCH(TRUE,INDEX(lookup_range = lookup_value,0),0))